Osbern de Cailly (11th century). Probably descended from Richard the Fearless, 3rd Duke of Normandy.

 Among Simon de Cailly’s children was Roger de Cailly, who probably held the main Cailly lands in Norfolk, and was rich enough to make large loans to King Henry II.
 Roger de Cailly had at least two sons:

 - Osbern de Cailly (d. before 1200), who was one of the more important Norman barons, acquiring some of his lands by marriage.
-One of his daughters, Matilda, married a de Vere.
-The other, Petronella, married Stephen Longchamps who fought under King John of England against Philippe-Auguste, was imprisoned after he lost a fortress, and in the end stayed in Normandy, giving allegiance to the French King.
-He died in 1214 fighting against John.
+One of his daughters, Matilda, married Henry de Vere, and, after Henry’s death, Regnald de Bosco.
+Another, Alice, married Stephen de Longchamp who fought under King John of England against Philippe-Auguste, was imprisoned after he lost a fortress, and in the end stayed in Normandy, giving allegiance to the French King.
+Stephen de Longchamp died in 1214 in the Battle of Bouvines, fighting for the French.
+A third daughter, Petronella, married Geffrey de Bosco.

 - John de Caly, who inherited the main family lands in Norfolk.